Global Trip FAQs

 How do I support raise for a trip?

-• Do you have friends or family members who would be excited if you told them about what God is doing in your life?
-This could be their way to be a part of that!
+- Do you have friends or family members who would be excited if you told them about what God is doing in your life?
+This could be their way to be a part of it!

-• Has God given you a skill that you could use to bless others – that would, in turn, allow them to bless you?
-Maybe you love to bake?
-(Or create art?
-Or do yard work?)
+- Has God given you a skill that you could use to bless others – that would, in turn, allow them to bless you?
+Maybe you love to bake, create art, or do yardwork – all of these are examples of how people have used their gifts and talents to raise support for their trip!

-• Do you have a church that you attended at an earlier time in your life?
-They would be a great resource!
+- Do you have a church that you attended at an earlier time in your life?
+They may be another great resource!

 What vaccines will I need to get?